eds-book/reproducibility-challenge-2023/challenge/tutorials/learning-code.md

 - [R for Reproducible Scientific Analysis](https://swcarpentry.github.io/r-novice-gapminder/).
 For novice programmers to write modular code and covers best practices for using R for data analysis

 ### Julia
-- [JuliaEO 2023](https://aircentre.github.io/JuliaEO/).
-Global Workshop on Earth Observation with Julia organised by AirCentre
+- [JuliaEO 2023- AirCentre](https://aircentre.github.io/JuliaEO/).
+Global Workshop on Earth Observation with Julia
+- [Julia Programming: A Hands-On Tutorial -  Martín D. Maas](https://www.matecdev.com/posts/julia-tutorial-science-engineering.html).
+Introductory material about Julia, focusing on its use in Science and Engineering
+- [From zero to Julia! - Aurelio Amerio](https://techytok.com/from-zero-to-julia/).
+An expanding series of short tutorials about Julia, starting from the beginner level and going up to deal with the more advanced topics
+- [Julia language: a concise tutorial -Antonello Lobianco](https://syl1.gitbook.io/julia-language-a-concise-tutorial/).
+A basic introduction that includes the main packages

 ### Cross-languages (Python, R and/or Julia)
 * [CU EarthLab's Earth Data Science](https://www.earthdatascience.org/).
 Provide resources to access and work with data using R and Python and to setup R and Python environments